-A privacy-focused internet is becoming the new global standard — see our leadership’s take in The Cookiepocolypse — and we’re keeping an eye on this shift so we can advise our clients appropriately.
+A privacy-focused internet is becoming the new global standard — see our leadership’s take in The Cookiepocalypse — and we’re keeping an eye on this shift so we can advise our clients appropriately.

-Current conversations of authenticity indicate that targeting audiences through purposeful marketing initiatives is the key to a new age of cybersecurity — being genuine, legitimate and trusted.
-It is important for Big Tech to use user data responsibly when making informed decisions.
-With an expanding global network, we’re taking a closer look at how we, as internet users, web creatives, and developers are linked to the blockchain.
+Current conversations of authenticity indicate that targeting audiences through purposeful marketing initiatives that are genuine, legitimate and trusted is the key to a new age of cybersecurity.
+It is important for Big Tech to apply user data responsibly when making informed decisions.
+With an expanding global network, we’re taking a closer look at how we, as internet users, web creatives, and developers, are linked to the blockchain.

 What Is a Blockchain?

 Centralized data is controlled and verified by one authority.
-Decentralization flips this concept on its head and stores user data among thousands of devices making it an increasingly difficult system for bad actors to corrupt.
-Through decentralization, thousands of device “nodes” verify user data.
+Decentralization, through the blockchain, flips this concept on its head and stores user data among thousands of devices.
+This makes it an increasingly difficult system for bad actors to corrupt.

 A blockchain is a decentralized database.
-A normal database is centralized to one computer or systems network; the blockchain is stored in multiple computers across a network of locations.
-Each of these locations is called a “node” and is password protected with a permanent digital code.
+A normal database is centralized to one computer or systems network.
+The blockchain, on the other hand, is stored in multiple computers across a network of locations.
+Each of these locations is called a “node” and is password-protected with a permanent digital code.
 A node has a finite capacity for information, so as more content is added, the chain grows.
 This is a unique way to track and support the transfer of information that fights against fraud and copyright infringement.

 Lock and Key

-For example, when a Gmail account is created, all the data is stored on Google’s centralized servers.
+As an example of how the technology works for a program that many people use, take Gmail.
+When a Gmail account is created, all the data is stored on Google’s centralized servers.
 Users must trust that Google will keep all the data private and not sell their data to third parties.
-If Gmail is hacked, all the email accounts held by Gmail will be vulnerable.
+If Gmail is hacked, all the email accounts held by Gmail could be vulnerable.
 That’s why virtually everyone, at some point, gets a notification that a site they have registered on through their email was hacked and that their personal information was compromised.
 Decentralizing the servers makes your information more secure.

 Let’s Talk About Crypto

-There’s a good chance you’ve had a conversation in the past month about crypto; what it is, who’s behind it, and how to spend it wisely.
-The blockchain can be further investigated by taking a closer look at one of many real-world applications, cryptocurrency.
+The blockchain can be further investigated by taking a closer look at one of many real-world applications — cryptocurrency.
+There’s a good chance you’ve had a conversation in the past month about crypto: what it is, who’s behind it, and how to spend it wisely.
 Cryptocurrency’s blockchain is arguably the driving force behind the current buzz about decentralization.
-Cryptocurrency hails its name from cryptography, the art of writing and solving codes.
-Relying on deliberate code to ensure the security of its digital footprint, cryptocurrency has the potential to create long-lasting trust within user relationships and cybersecurity.
+Cryptocurrency takes its name from cryptography, the art of writing and solving codes.
+Relying on the blockchain to ensure the security of its digital footprint, cryptocurrency has the potential to create long-lasting trust within user relationships and cybersecurity.

-Bitcoin is the most commonly known cryptocurrency, and is rooted in a blockchain.
+Bitcoin is the most commonly known cryptocurrency, and it is rooted in a blockchain.
 The shiny gold coin with a “B” on it may not be tangible, but it does hold a great amount of weight.
 The value of a single bitcoin fluctuates depending on the amount of money people are willing to trade for it.
-Each bitcoin is backed by a record of all exchanges and transactions, or in other words, a blockchain.
+Each bitcoin is backed by a record of all exchanges and transactions — in other words, a blockchain.